Karma3Labs/ts-lens/README.md

 ### Localtrust

-Localtrust represents the reputation or trustworthiness of a peer as perceived by another peer.
-It is a local view of trust and is calculated based on the direct interactions and experiences between peers.
+Localtrust is a graph representinhg the reputation or trustworthiness of a peer as perceived by another peer.
+This It is a local view of trust and is calculated based on the direct interactions and experiences between peers.
 Each peer maintains a localtrust value for every other peer it has interacted with.
 The localtrust value reflects the level of trust or confidence that a peer has in another peer based on their past interactions.

 ### Pretrust